 Classes will be cancelled in the case of severe weather or if a member of the Lewis family has a sickness that could spread to others.
 In the case of a cancellation, we will use the next make-up day that is listed in the calendar.
 We will only meet on the make-up day if we had to cancel a class.

 What should I do if one of my kids is sick?

 Please refer to our Health & Safety Protocols, we make a clear list of when to definitely keep your kids home, and when you can make your own decision.
 It is important that everyone abides by these protocols so we can maintain an atmosphere of trust and health.

 Yes!
 Library hours are during class days but we always have someone who can check out your books.
 Feel free to let your children come and pick their own books and maybe even peek in on a class to see if they might be interested in the future!
-Field trips that are listed on the website are open to any local participants.
+Events that are listed on the website are open to any local participants.

 Does my student need to bring anything to Nature Adventures class?

 You can choose to have each of your children carry his or her own bag, or you can bring one bag for the whole family.
 Your family should have the following available: water bottle with family name written on it, nature journals, pencils, some small snacks (like granola bars) in case a child gets overly weak/hungry.